 Sustainability through our financing

 In February we issued £550 million in Green Bonds, an endorsement of the industry-leading work we are already doing to be a more sustainable business.
 Our green bonds will enable us to use our scale and size to make an increasingly positive difference, whilst ensuring our available debt remains broadly the same.
-The proceeds from the bonds will be used to fund existing and future green projects across our business including using 100% renewable energy across our estate, building our hotels to high environmental standards and continuing to ensure our supply chains are certified as sustainable by independent, globally recognised sustainability standards.
+The proceeds from the bonds will be used to fund existing and future green projects across our business including the procurement of renewable energy across our estate, building our hotels to high environmental standards and continuing to ensure our supply chains are certified as sustainable by independent, globally recognised sustainability standards.

 Latest sustainability related press releases